gdalmaso96/PepperPotCheck/README.md

 Need to repeat the fit: the modeling of the tails worsened, might need to add a gaussian BKG to transverse phase spaces or to rerun everything with the root generator once the fit is done.

 There was an error in the plotBest method: fixed sign change in MEG data

+Fixed aperture of QSK magnets and removed inner collimator from CMBL simulation.